Best Tube Combo Amps Under $1000

 Fender Hot Rod Deluxe

-If you're into blues, rock and maybe even a little country you'll want to check out the Fender Hot Rod Deluxe.
+If you're into blues, rock and maybe even a little country you'll want to check out the Fender Hot Rod Series.
 Fender amps are known for their glassy clean sounds and smooth, natural overdrive.
 Classics like the Twin and Bassman shaped the sounds of early rock ‘n’ roll.
 The Hot Rod Deluxe lives up to the expectations of those Fenders that came before it, but it also has a dark side.
 Don’t let the vintage look fool you; this amp has a lot going on under the hood.

 The Hot Rod Deluxe pushes 40 watts of tube power through a single Celestion speaker.
 It has three channels: Normal, Drive and More Drive.
 Controls include Presence, Bright Switch, Master Volume, Middle, Bass, Treble, Drive Select Switch, Drive Volume and Reverb.